-There are no restrictions on discipline, School, or EU/Non-EU fee status.
-Visiting students are not eligible to apply.
+There are no restrictions on discipline, School, or EU/Non-EU student status.
+Due to the duration of the programme, visiting students are not eligible to apply.

-You can ask any member of Trinity’s academic staff who is available to supervise you for the duration of the 18 month period of the Laidlaw Programme to support your application.
-This staff member must have a contract with Trinity which extends beyond the duration of the Programme and they would ideally have research interests in the same area as your proposed project.
+You can ask any member of Trinity’s academic staff to support your application.
+This staff member must be available to supervise you for the duration required, including your Summer 1 project, potential Summer 2 experience (depending on the LiA you undertake) and the additional time required to engage with the Laidlaw team with regards to your progress.
+They would ideally have research interests in the same area as your proposed project.
 You can also ask more than one supervisor to support your project, either from another department in Trinity or an external supervisor e.g. an academic at another institution.
-Your Trinity supervisor will be your primary supervisor and they will both need to sign a letter of support.
+Your Trinity supervisor will be your primary supervisor in that scenario and they will both need to sign a letter of support.

 The Trinity research pages can be used to search for academics who have research interests which overlap with your project.
 Each department will also have an academic staff page which will include the research interests of the staff member.
 If you don't already have someone in mind, the best place to start is with a short and polite email!